EOCOnline/rangertrak/README.md

 ### Items (still) requiring online access

+- BLOCKING: Removed hardcoded Google API key from the secrets.json file.
+Either create your own from the secrets template, or await my changes to SettingsService::Constructor() &/or GmapComponent::Loader
 - GeoCoding an address
 - All maps (for now)
 - 3Word functionality (for now)